Students seeking entry to an opportunity class should sit the Opportunity Class Placement Test held in designated test centres each year.

 Students should wear school uniform, including a jumper if it is a cool day and a hat.

-Students sitting the test at their own primary schools should arrive at the school no later than 9.00 am.
-Test coordinators and/or test administrators will direct students to the test room.
+Students should arrive at the test centre no later than 9.00 am.
+Students will be directed to the test room.

-Students who arrive late may be allowed to take the test but will be required to finish at the same time as other students.
+Students who arrive late may be allowed to sit the test but will be required to finish at the same time as other students.

 Students found to be cheating risk disqualification from the test.